On the Reeb spaces of definable maps

-Theorem~\ref{thm:parametrized-cc} provides us with a well controlled description (i.e. by quantifier-free first order formulas involving singly exponentially any polynomials of singly exponentially bounded degrees) of the fibered products $\tilde{S} \times_{\tilde{f}} \cdots \times_{\tilde{f}}\tilde{S}$.
-Finally, using these descriptions and results on bounding the Betti numbers of general semi-algebraic sets in terms of the number and degrees of polynomials defining them (cf.\ Theorem~\ref{thm:GV07} below) we obtain the claimed bound on $\Reeb(f)$.
+Proposition~\ref{prop:parametrized-cc} provides us with a well controlled description (i.e. by quantifier-free first order formulas involving singly exponentially any polynomials of singly exponentially bounded degrees) of the fibered products $\tilde{S} \times_{\tilde{f}} \cdots \times_{\tilde{f}}\tilde{S}$.
+Finally, using these descriptions and results on bounding the Betti numbers of general semi-algebraic sets in terms of the number and degrees of polynomials defining them (cf.\ Proposition~\ref{prop:GV07} below) we obtain the claimed bound on $\Reeb(f)$.

 In order to make the above summary precise we first need to state some preliminary results.